-- 2 1.
-Would the Vendor's services in processing subscribers' contributions to the - 3 Committee and other recipient political committees result in impermissible corporate - 4 contributions by the Vendor to those political committees? - No, the Vendor's services in processing subscribers' contributions to the - 6 Committee and other recipient political committees would not result in impermissible - 7 corporate contributions by the Vondon to those political committees because the Vernior - 8 is not providing services or anything else of value to the Committee or any other recipient - 9 political committee. - The Act and Commission regulations prohibit corporations from making a - 11 contribution in connection with a Federal election.
+1. Would the Vendor's services in processing subscribers' contributions to the Committee and other recipient political committees result in impermissible corporate contributions by the Vendor to those political committees?

+No, the Vendor's services in processing subscribers' contributions to the Committee and other recipient political committees would not result in impermissible corporate contributions by the Vendor to those political committees because the Vendor is not providing services or anything else of value to the Committee or any other recipient political committee.

+The Act and Commission regulations prohibit corporations from making a contribution in connection with a Federal election.
 See 2 U.S.C.
-441b(a); 11 CFR - 12 114.2(b)(1).
-A "contribution" includes "any direct or indirect payment, distribution, loan, - advance, deposit, or gift of money, or any services, or anything of value . . . to any - candidate, campaign committee, or political party or organization, in connection with any - 15 [Federal] election . . . " 2 U.S.C.
-441b(b)(2); 11 CFR 114.2(b)(1); see also 2 U.S.C. - 16 431(8)(A)(i); 11 CFR 100.52(a).
-"Anything of value" includes all in-kind contributions, - including the provision of goods or services without charge or at a charge that is less than - 18 the usual and normal charge.
+441b(a); 11 CFR 114.2(b)(1).
+A "contribution" includes "any direct or indirect payment, distribution, loan, advance, deposit, or gift of money, or any services, or anything of value . . . to any candidate, campaign committee, or political party or organization, in connection with any [Federal] election . . ."
+2 U.S.C.
+441b(b)(2); 11 CFR 114.2(b)(1); see also 2 U.S.C.
+431(8)(A)(i); 11 CFR 100.52(a).
+"Anything of value" includes all in-kind contributions, including the provision of goods or services without charge or at a charge that is less than the usual and normal charge.
 See 11 CFR 100.52(d)(1).
-"Usual and normal charge" is - 19 defined as the price of goods in the market from which they ordinarily would have been - 20 purchased at the time of the contribution, or the commercially reasonable rate prevailing - at the time the services were rendered.
-See 11 CFR 100.52(d)(2). - In determining whether a company that processes contributions to a political - committee is itself making a contribution to that political committee, the Commission has
+"Usual and normal charge" is defined as the price of goods in the market from which they ordinarily would have been purchased at the time of the contribution, or the commercially reasonable rate prevailing at the time the services were rendered.
+See 11 CFR 100.52(d)(2).

-1 previously distinguished between companies that provide services to political committees

-2 and companies that provide services to subscribers.
-See Advisory Opinions 2007-04 services.
-The company proposed to accept funds from its subscribers, which it would

-3 (Atlatl) and 2006-08 (Brooks).
-In Advisory Opinion 2006-08 (Brooks), a company at the direction of its subscribers.
+In determining whether a company that processes contributions to a political committee is itself making a contribution to that political committee, the Commission has previously distinguished between companies that provide services to political committees and companies that provide services to subscribers.
+See Advisory Opinions 2007-04 (Atlatl) and 2006-08 (Brooks).
+In Advisory Opinion 2006-08 (Brooks), a company wished to process contributions from its subscribers to political committees, among other services.
+The company proposed to accept funds from its subscribers, which it would deposit into a merchant account and later disburse to candidates and political committees at the direction of its subscribers.
 The company did not anticipate entering into any contractual relationship with the recipient political committees.
 The Commission determined that the company would be providing services to its individual subscribers, and likened these services to companies that provide "delivery services, bill-paying services, or check writing services."